 - We will fairly and equitably allocate the cost of doing so among its members;

 - Dues and charges will be easily understood and administered;

 - We will makes Temple membership available to all who value it, and will never deny membership to anyone who lacks the financial means.

-We have many discounts and special incentives for new members, for younger members, and for members with children in our Early Childhood Community, to make Temple Emanu-El even more affordable.
+We have many discounts and special incentives for new members, for younger members (a sliding scale of no more than $72 for individuals under 40), and for members with children in our Early Childhood Community, to make Temple Emanu-El even more affordable.

 We also offer Dual Membership at reduced cost, if you are also a member of another congregation.
 If you live only part of the year in our area, or are looking to stay connected to family members who belong to Temple Emanu-El, this may be right for you.

 You can find more information about dues and other costs by calling our Executive Director Frederick Frank.

 However, because our approach to costs is flexible and fact-sensitive, we cannot tell you on our website what your costs of membership would be.
 Instead, to learn more, please contact our Executive Director Frederick Frank to set up a meeting with him, our President or the Rabbi.

 Intermarried?
 Reform Judaism Welcomes You